hernantz/blog/content/its-the-competition-stupid.md

 Since high school I've always had the hunch that freedom was the obvious way for a society to progress in terms of efficiency, equality, wealth, knowledge and justice.
-I've been biased to justify everything as lack of freedom or as a consequence worth suffering because of excess of freedom.
+I've been biased to justify everything as lack of freedom or as a consequence worth suffering because of an excess of freedom.

 I'm writing this post not to convince you of becoming a libertarian but to find a rational explanation on why I consider myself a libertarian and why I would